White paper

 In recent years, the market for tax compliance software has expanded to include many small providers that don't have much experience working with larger companies and systems.
 Large companies and multinationals need vendor partners that have the expertise to integrate and support their products in more complex technological environments.

-Companies that work with Thomson Reuters not only get a robust catalogue of indirect tax software solutions to choose from, they also get the support and guidance of a company that has extensive experience working with organizations of every size and configuration.
-This combination of superior software products and deep institutional expertise makes Thomson Reuters an ideal vendor to partner with, especially for large companies with integration issues that involve multiple technical and logistical challenges.
+Companies that work with Thomson Reuters not only get a robust catalog of indirect tax software solutions to choose from, but they also get the support and guidance of a company that has extensive experience working with organizations of every size and configuration.
+This combination of superior software products and deep institutional expertise makes Thomson Reuters an ideal vendor partner, especially for large companies with integration issues that involve multiple technical and logistical challenges.

 4. Cloud-based architecture

-Third, moving such functions as indirect tax to the cloud makes sense because an indirect tax engine needs to run non-stop, 24/7, and be capable of calculating, collecting, and retaining taxes in real time, on a transaction-by-transaction basis.
+Third, moving such functions as indirect tax to the cloud makes sense because an indirect tax engine needs to run 24/7 and be capable of calculating, collecting, and retaining taxes in real time on a transaction-by-transaction basis.

 Fourth, cloud-based systems are more reliable and flexible than in-house systems, alleviating pressure on IT staff.
-No down time for upgrades is required, and the software scales automatically to meet the ever-increasing demands of corporate expansion and growth.
+With the aforementioned benefits of upgrades without downtime and ONESOURCE's automatic scaling, it is ideally suited to support the ever increasing demands of corporate expansion and growth for any organization.

 5. A standardized, streamlined solution